Grande Holdings: Grande Holdings today

 Following a series of losses, Grande had reached insolvency and appointed provisional liquidators on 1 June 2011.
 At the time of filing, the company controlled the Akai and Nakamichi brands as well as its key assets, including a TV factory in Zhongshan, China.
 The company also owns Ross Group plc, a transformer manufacturer in the United Kingdom, majority ownership of Emerson Radio, and Kawa a Chinese brand of electronics.
 The company is currently incorporated in Bermuda as an exempted company with limited liability.
+The company changed its name to Nimble Holdings in 2018.